Herzog exhibition at Linen Hall.

 Israeli visitors in Belfast

 A group of leading rabbis from Israel visited Belfast as guests of the think tank, Forward Thinking.
 Brr.
 It looks cold and wet at Stormont .
-The rabbis met a number of religious leaders and engaged in warm and cordial conversations.
+The rabbis met a number of religious leaders and engaged in warm and cordial conversations during their visit to Northern Ireland.

 Class act – the Voice from Israel